Andrea Rapicio: Early life

 Rapicio was born in Trieste, in the first days of December 1533.
 He was the second son of Domenico Ravizza who, according to the customs of the time, had latinized his surname into Rapicius.
 His father was Ferdinand I's minister and advisor to Archduke Charles.
 The Ravizza family belonged to the Triestine patriciate.
 They might've been of Istrian Italian origin, though the family ultimately originated from the Italian region of Lombardy.
 The family name Ravizza was still present in the early 19th century in Pisino, where the family owned an estate.

 Career

 He studied in Capodistria, with Ambrogio Febeo as his tutor.
 He continued his studies in Vienna, and in 1550, due to an epidemic, moved to Padua, where he graduated in 1554.
 Around this time, he wrote his Facilioris Musae carminum libri duo.

 In 1566 he was sent to the court of Vienna as orator and representative of the Triestine council, to ask for rights of navigation in the upper Adriatic sea.
 He made important friendships there, meanwhile reaching literary fame with his poem Histria.

 He was named councilor of the Emperor in March 1563.
 In 1565 he was appointed as Bishop of Trieste by Archduke Charles of Styria.
 In 1566, as bishop elect, he issued a Constitutiones in 12 chapters.
-He was confirmed Bishop of Trieste by the Pope as late as 22 August 1567, and consacrated Bishop in October 1567.
+He was confirmed Bishop of Trieste by the Pope as late as 22 August 1567, and consecrated Bishop in October 1567.